 What should be measured in a 360 review?

-360 feedback should measure a number of competencies that encompass the entirety of an employee’s role.
-E.g. Creative skills, customer interaction, communication and leadership.
+360 feedback should measure competencies that encompass the entirety of an employee’s role.
+E.g. Creative skills, customer interaction, communication, and leadership.

-However, make clear to all those giving reviews that these events/ incidents should be based in fact.
+However, make clear to all those giving reviews that these events/ incidents should be based on fact.
 And not on opinion or ‘feeling’.